 Before you begin

-- For Genie to successfully import your remotely typed letters they must be typed in Microsoft Word and saved in RTF format.
+- For Genie to successfully import your remotely typed letters they must be typed in Microsoft Word and saved in either .doc or RTF format.

 - Each letter must be in its own document